nkdAgility/NKDAgility.com/site/content/resources/blog/2007/2007-11-20-vs2008-update/index.md

 ---
 title: VS2008 Update
-description: "Explore the latest updates in Visual Studio 2008, including Team Explorer integration and tips for a smooth upgrade from Beta 2.
-Stay ahead in your projects!"
+description: Explore the latest updates in Visual Studio 2008, including Team Explorer integration and tips for a smooth upgrade from Beta 2.
+Stay ahead in your projects!
 date: 2007-11-20
 creator: Martin Hinshelwood
 id: "291"